ShadeAlsha/tv_script_generation/README.md

 # tv_script_generation
-This is part of Udacity Deep Learning Nanodegree
+Generation of Seinfeld TV scripts

 In this project I generated Seinfeld TV scripts using RNNs using part of the Seinfeld dataset of scripts from 9 seasons.
 The Neural Network generates a new ,"fake" TV script, based on patterns it recognizes in this training data.